How Much Can I Claim For A Wrongful Death At Work?

 First, you will need to gather evidence in support of any fatal work accident claim you may wish to make.
 The evidence that you will need can usually be split into three distinct categories:

-- Evidence in support of the accident – includes witness statements or even CCTV or camera phone footage.
+- Evidence related to the accident – includes witness statements or even CCTV or camera phone footage.
 This evidence is needed in order to ensure that the occurrence of the accident itself cannot be called into question, especially as it is described in the claim you are making.

 - Evidence in support of negligence – includes police reports or personal testimony.
 This evidence is needed to support your claim that the accident occurred as a result of negligence on behalf of another party, as negligence is required in order to prove liability for compensation.